-The NDIA considers short and medium-term goals to be achievable typically during the 12 month duration of your NDIS plan.
+The NDIA considers short term goals to be achievable typically during the 12 month duration of your NDIS plan.

 Some goals will take longer than 12 months to achieve.
-These are considered long-term goals, and will be a part of your future planning conversations.
+These are considered medium and long-term goals, and will be a part of your future planning conversations.

 Your individual goals play a big role in determining the types of support you will receive through the NDIS.